4x4taco/perception/Perception_report.md

 ![](./pics/rgb_feature_vec.PNG)

-I captured 200 samples of each object wiht number of bins set to 128 for the normal/hsv histograms and trained the SVM with a rbf kernel.
+I captured 200 samples of each object with the number of bins set to 128 for the normal/hsv histograms and trained the SVM with a rbf kernel.
 After the code had been tested successfully within the 1st world, modifications were made to the ```pick_place_project.launch``` file.
 The modifications changed the spawn option to the 2nd and 3rd worlds and pick lists respectively.  each time the launch file was changed the ```pr2.py``` file was also changed to reflect the correct output file land test scene.
 The results with screenshots of each world are shown below.
 ## SMV Accuracy

 ![](./pics/final_acc.PNG)